Auto Trading Strategy: How to Create One That Works in 2025?

 Backtesting and Simulation

-Don’t automate blindly—backtest your chosen strategy with historical data.
-Platforms like ThinkorSwim’s OnDemand or Tradestation help you test for profitability and drawdowns.
-Here’s how to get started with our step-by-step autotrading setup guide.
+Don’t automate without testing—use historical data to see if your strategy holds up.
+Tools like ThinkorSwim’s OnDemand or Tradestation let you check for profits and losses before going live.
+Start here with our step-by-step autotrading setup guide.

 Risk Management: The Foundation of Success

-Even with automation, you must manage your risk per trade.
-Allocate a fixed percentage—usually 5% or less—to each position.
-Monitor your maximum drawdown and rebalance if the strategy underperforms for an extended period.
+Even with automation, you still need to control risk on every trade.
+Set a fixed percentage—usually 5% or less—for each position.
+Keep an eye on your maximum drawdown and make changes if the strategy underperforms for too long.

-Review this risk management checklist for automated trading to see how even simple controls can protect your capital when systems go off-track.
+Check out this risk management checklist for automated trading to learn how simple steps can protect your capital when systems stop working as expected.

 Picking the Right Auto Trading Platform